makramkd/pastebin/README.md

 # Still To Do

-* Implement paste expiry using Redis queues
+* Implement paste expiry using Redis queues (DONE)
 * Unit tests of async behavior
+* Integration tests of system
+* Add docstrings to API, classes, and functions